winapps-org/winapps-launcher/README.md

 ### Installation
 1. Ensure you have already installed [`WinApps`](https://github.com/winapps-org/winapps).

 2. Identify your WinApps source directory.
-This depends on whether you ran the installer with `sudo`.
     *   For a local user installation: `~/.local/bin/winapps-src`
     *   For a system-wide installation: `/usr/local/bin/winapps-src`